-COMPLAINTS CONCERNING DEFICIENCIES RELATED TO INSTRUCTIONAL MATERIALS, ETC. (EC §35186): A uniform complaint process is available to help identify and resolve deficiencies related to instructional materials, emergency or urgent facility conditions that pose a threat to the health and safety of pupils or staff, and teacher vacancy or misassignment.
+COMPLAINTS CONCERNING DEFICIENCIES RELATED TO

+INSTRUCTIONAL MATERIALS, ETC. (EC §35186): A Uniform Complaint process is available to help identify and resolve deficiencies related to instructional materials, emergency or urgent facility conditions that pose a threat to the health and safety of pupils or staff, and teacher vacancy or misassignment.
 Notice of the complaint process and location at which to obtain a complaint form should be posted in the classrooms.

-SCHOOL ACCREDITATION (EC §35178.4): Requires a school district to notify each parent or guardian of a pupil in a school that has lost its accreditation status and the potential consequences of the school's loss of status, in writing or by posting the information on the school district's or school's Internet Website, or by any combination of these methods.
+SCHOOL ACCREDITATION (EC §35178.4): Districts are required to notify each parent of a pupil in a school that has lost its accreditation status and the potential consequences of the school's loss of status, in writing or by posting the information on the school district's or school's Internet Website, or by any combination of these methods.

 PUPIL FEES (EC §49010 et seq.): The district is required to establish policies concerning the provision of a free education to pupils.
 The district is also required to establish policies for filing a complaint of noncompliance under this section using the Uniform Complaint Procedures.
-Notice of the district's fee policies and complaint process shall be provided to pupils, parents, guardians, and employees on an annual basis.
+Notice of the district's fee policies and complaint process shall be provided to pupils, parents, and employees on an annual basis.

-LOCAL CONTROL AND ACCOUNTABILITY PLAN (EC §§52060-52077): The District is required to adopt a three-year Local Control and Accountability Plan (LCAP) and to update the LCAP on or before July 1 of each subsequent year.
+LOCAL CONTROL AND ACCOUNTABILITY PLAN (EC §§52059.5-

+52077): The district is required to adopt a three-year Local Control and Accountability Plan (LCAP) and to update the LCAP on or before July 1 of each subsequent year.
 The LCAP is required to identify annual goals, specific actions geared toward implementing those goals, and must measure progress for student subgroups across multiple performance indicators based on eight priorities set by the State.
-The priorities must be aligned to the District's spending plan.
-The LCAP must be approved before the annual District budget can be adopted.
-Once the budget and LCAP are adopted at the local level, the plan will be reviewed by the County Superintendent to ensure alignment of projected spending toward goals and services.
-The following are the eight State priorities:
+The priorities must be aligned to the district's spending plan.
+The LCAP must be approved before the annual district budget can be adopted.
+Once the budget and LCAP are adopted at the local level, the plan will be reviewed by the county superintendent to ensure alignment of projected spending toward goals and services.
+The following are the State priorities:

 - Providing all students access to fully credentialed teachers, instructional materials that align with state standards, and safe facilities; - 2.
 Implementation of and student access to state academic content and performance standards; - 3.
-Parent involvement and participation; - 4.
-Improving student achievement and outcomes along multiple measures; - 5.
+Parent involvement and participation and family engagement; - Improving student achievement and outcomes along multiple measures; - 5.
 Supporting student engagement; - 6.
 Highlighting school climate and connectedness; - 7.
-Ensuring all students have access to classes that prepare them for college and careers; and - 8.
-Measuring other important student outcomes related to required areas of study.
+Ensuring all students have access to a broad course of study; - Measuring other important student outcomes related to required areas of study; - Coordinating instruction for expelled students; and - Coordinating services for foster children.

 The Board of Education is required to establish a parent advisory committee (PAC) and English learner parent advisory committee (ELPAC) to provide advice to the Board of Education and the superintendent regarding the LCAP.
 (ELPACs are required if enrollment in the school district includes at least 15% English learners and the district enrolls at least 50 pupils who are English learners.
 Districts are not required to establish a new ELPAC if an English learner parent committee has already been established).
-PACs shall include parents or legal guardians of low income students, English learner students, and foster youth.

-Each district is required to consult with its teachers, principals, administrators, other school personnel, local bargaining units, parents, and pupils in developing the LCAP.
+Each district is required to consult with its teachers, principals, administrators, other school personnel, local bargaining units, parents, its special education local plan area administrator(s), and pupils in developing the LCAP.
 As part of this consultation process, districts must present their proposed plans to the PAC and ELPAC.
 The advisory committees can review and comment on the proposed plan.
 Districts must respond in writing to the comments of the PAC and ELPAC.
 Districts are also required to notify members of the public that they may submit written comments regarding the specific actions and expenditures proposed in the LCAP.